wntrblm/nox/docs/index.rst

 Nox is not the only tool of its kind.
 If Nox doesn't quite fit your needs or you want to do more research, we recommend looking at these tools:

-- `Tox <https://tox.readthedocs.org>`__ is the de-facto standard for managing multiple Python test environments, and is the direct spiritual ancestor to Nox.
+- `tox <https://tox.readthedocs.org>`__ is the de-facto standard for managing multiple Python test environments, and is the direct spiritual ancestor to Nox.
 - `Invoke <https://www.pyinvoke.org/>`__ is a general-purpose task execution library, similar to Make.
 Nox can be thought of as if Invoke were tailored specifically to Python testing, so Invoke is a great choice for scripts that need to encompass far more than Nox's specialization.